tommyfok/tommy-angular-carousel/README.md

 2. include `tommy-angular-carousel.js` after your `angular.js` file

-3. adding `tommy-angular-carousel` as a module dependency to your application
+3. adding `tomNgCarousel` as a module dependency to your application

 ##Useage
 ###Binding